 If you want to reactivate a Missouri LLC after ten years, there would be a $50 reinstatement fee as well as additional fees depending on how far into the next decade you are.

 Can Someone Take My Missouri LLC Name After Dissolution?

 Your former business name will be available as soon as you file all the forms with the state authorities and the creditors and other third parties receive notice of the dissolution.

 The company cannot sell or lease the trade name to another business entity without the LLC's members and managers' written consent.

 Dissolving an LLC in Missouri can be complicated because there is a lot of paperwork and legal matters involved.

-When deciding to dissolve your business, you should first contact a professional that specializes in this area.
+When deciding to dissolve your business, you should first contact IncFile or another company that specializes in this area.
 You want someone who has experience with these issues and knows all about the process for dissolving an LLC.